samuelahmed/openAItest/README.md

-Super simple APIs calling openAI models in javascript in a next14 app.
+Super simple APIs calling openAI models in a barebones nextjs14 app.

 It is deployed and you can use within reason, but please don't wreck my free credits :)